pedrocrisp/Wetlab-Protocols/5mC-seq.md

 ## qPCR to determine molarity of libraries

-Use Kapa qPCR kit according to manufacture instructions.
+Use Kapa qPCR kit according to manufacturer instructions.
 Should only need to make 1:1000 and 1:2000 dilution to be within the range of standards 1, 2 and 3.

 ## Reagents